CASTLE-FWK/Documentation/source/CASL/CASL-SG.rst

 CASL-SG
 ============

-The large scale extension to CASL introduces a new entity type called ``GROUP``
+The large scale extension to CASL introduces a new entity type called ``GROUP``.
+This new entity allows several new approaches to constructing models, as well as allowing for much more optimized simulations.

 Overview
 -------------------
 A generic CASL-SG model example is below::

-	import cas.test.commons.*;

 	SYSTEM: {
 		name: "CASL-SG EXAMPLE";